liuact1986/MvvmLib/documentation/Navigation.md

 * Items control that does not require filtering or sorting (TabControl for example): SharedSource or ObservableCollection + SelectedItem + NavigationHelper
 * Items control/ custom control/ etc. that require **filtering, sorting, edition**, ...: **ListCollectionView** or **ListCollectionViewEx**
 * Items control/ custom control/ etc. that require **paging** (DataGrid for example): **PagedSource**

+_Command Providers:_

+* For NavigationSource: NavigationSourceCommands
+* For NavigationSourceContainer: NavigationSourceContainerCommands
+* For ListCollectionView: ListCollectionViewCommands
+* For PagedSource: PagedSourceCommands
+* For SharedSource: SharedSourceCommands

 ## Create a Bootstrapper